 Top 5 places to watch the footy

-You know a pub is serious about its footy, when they sponsor Western Bulldog player, Matthew Boyd.
+You know a pub is serious about its footy, when they sponsor recently retired (though he is playing in the VFL finals) Western Bulldog player, Matthew Boyd.
 Just a classic backstreet pub with a nice little sports bar out the back, ensuring there is plenty of room.
 Just don't insult the doggies.

 Beer might be on the pricey side, however the beer garden is one of the city's best, and has a few plasmas dotting around which make it even better.
-Also such is its proximity to the MCG, you'll be able to hear a few roars on the bigger occasions (3 seconds after you see it live), and there is no better feeling when your team wins at the 'G'. and you walk back to the London just to see the delayed telecast.
+Also such is its proximity to the MCG, you'll be able to hear a few roars on the bigger occasions (three seconds after you see it live), and there is no better feeling when your team wins at the 'G'. and you walk back to the London just to see the delayed telecast.
+YELLOW AND BLACK!

 Old school simplicity, with a raft of cheap pub classics (Chicken Kiev never gets old) on the blackboard.
 Head to the "bistro" on the right for prime position to watch the game.
 They don't make pubs like this anymore!
 Be sure not to insult the kangaroos!